General School Questions

 Is the location a long term home for Ivywood?

-Our plan is to make this our forever home.
+Yes, it is our plan to have 14356 Genoa Ct. be our forever home.
 We will be using the first floor of the building for the first year and renovate the second floor as we grow.
 Our hope is that we can expand the campus to a high school later down the road.

 Is the kindergarten full day?